gosub-com/Zurfur/README.md

 String literals in source code can start with either a quote `"` or a backtick `` ` ``, which is useful if the string conains a quote.
-They can be translated using `tr"string"` syntax, and may be followed by an escape constant such as `crlf` or an `(interpolation-expression)`.
+They can be translated using `tr"string"` syntax.
+They may be interpolated when followed by unary expression starting with an indentifier or parenthisis.

-    var a = "Regular string literal"
+    @a = "Regular string literal"
-    var b = "Column1" tab "Column2" tab "Column3" crlf  // Containing tabs and crlf
+    @b = "Column1" str.Tab "Column2" str.CrLf       // Containing tabs and crlf
-    var c = tr"Translated string"                       // Translated string
+    @c = tr"Translated string"                      // Translated string
-    var d = "Hello world, 2+2="(2+2)"!"crlf             // Interpolated with crlf at end var e = tr"Hello world, 2+2="(2+2)"!"crlf           // Translated and interpolated with crlf at end var f = `Jack says "Hello World!"`                  // Include quote character
+    @d = "Hello world, 2+2="(2+2)"!" str.CrLf       // Interpolated with crlf at end
+    @e = tr"Hello world, 2+2=" X "!" str.CrLf       // Translated and interpolated variable with crlf at end
+    @f = `Jack says "Hello World!"`                 // Include quote character

 Escape constants are `cr`, `lf`, `crlf`, `tab`, `ff`, `bs`